-At 4095 meters, climbing Aki Nabalu, as Malaysia’s tallest mountain, Mount Kinabalu, is known colloquially as, is quite a challenge.
+At 4,095 metres, climbing Aki Nabalu (as Malaysia’s tallest mountain, Mount Kinabalu, is known colloquially as) is quite a challenge.
 There are two routes to the top via Timpohon and Ranau with a third (Kota Belud) being developed.

 Booking ahead is essential, and you can also experience the world’s highest Via Ferrata.
-Not for the faint-hearted, you’ll climb down vertical rock faces, dangle over verges and navigate narrow bridges clipped to a steel cable at 3776 meters above sea level.
+Not for the faint-hearted, you’ll climb down vertical rock faces, dangle over verges and navigate narrow bridges clipped to a steel cable at 3,776 metres above sea level.
 And yes, kids (above ten) can do it too.

 The less popular Gunung Trus Madi is Sabah and Malaysia’s second tallest peak and is reputed to be even harder as you make your way over tough terrain through dense jungle and must camp overnight.